kylebeggs/kylebeggs/README.md

-Hi, I’m Kyle Beggs ([@kylebeggs](https://github.com/kylebeggs)), a scientific software engineer at [Metalenz](https://metalenz.com/).
-My work spans across most aspects of scientific software and simulation, from construction of differential operators for PDE solvers to reduced-order modeling, geometry/CAD operations and meshing, all the way to DevOps.
-Right now, my work is split in two arenas - electromagnetics/optics and biomechanics.
+Hi, I’m Kyle Beggs ([@kylebeggs](https://github.com/kylebeggs)), a software engineer at [JuliaHub](https://juliahub.com/) building computational biomechanics models.
+I'm interested in multiscale and multiphysics models in medicine (say that five times fast 🤣) to facilitate fundamental research and as planning tools for medical procedures.
+Please reach out if any of my packages or work interest you, I'm keen on working with others.

 Check out my website at [kylebeggs.com](https://kylebeggs.com)!